Video Link: https://vimeo.com/294051974

-While studies have shown testosterone replacement therapies do not increase the likelihood of developing cancer, they can encourage tumor growth if a patient already has it.
+While studies have shown testosterone replacement therapies do not increase the chance of developing cancer, they can cause tumor growth if a patient already has the disease.

-Broderick recommends getting blood work done every three to four months after beginning testosterone therapy.
+Broderick recommends getting blood work periodically after beginning TRT.

-Men taking testosterone have increased levels of red blood cells, which can lead to complications with circulation, depriving areas of the body of oxygen, and potentially put them at risk for cardiovascular problems.
+Men undergoing testosterone therapy have elevated levels of red blood cells, which can lead to circulation issues, thus depriving areas of the body of oxygen and possibly putting them at risk for cardiovascular problems.